 Rails posed tremendous competition for canals.
 While the Erie Canal, for example, endured a routine four to five month shutdown because of ice, the nearby railroad plowed away heavy snow and continued operating year-round with only occasional delays.
 Railroads also moved people and cargo much faster than canals--plus they were generally cheaper to build and maintain.

 The Transcontinental Railroad from Omaha NE to Sacramento CA went into full service in 1869, changing everything.
-People could then travel from New York to San Francisco on a through ticket in just seven days.
-(Four railroads were involved, passengers changed trains in Chicago IL, Omaha NE, and Ogden UT.)
+People could then travel from New York to San Francisco on a through ticket in just over seven days.
+Generally, four railroads were involved, passengers changed trains in Chicago IL, Omaha NE, and Ogden UT.

-Back in 1846, the Donner Party left Springfield IL walking toward CA alongside ox-drawn wagons.
+Before the railroad, in 1846 the Donner Party left Springfield IL walking toward CA alongside ox-drawn wagons.
 Leaders foolishly took bad advice on a "shortcut" that wasn't.
-After months of struggle and suffering, many members starved in heavy snow...or committed cannibalism.
-But just a generation (23 years) later, they could have taken the train, arriving safely in five days with meals included.
+After months of struggling and suffering, many members starved in heavy snow...or committed cannibalism.
+But just a generation (23 years) later, they could have ridden the train, arriving safely in five days with meals included.
 How's that for progress?

-Cargo moved on trains in both directions along with people.
+Cargo and mail moved on trains in both directions along with people.
 To oversimplify: initially CA shipped out raw materials and specialized agricultural products, while receiving settlers and badly-needed manufactured goods from the East.

 Nationwide, a great deal of speculative overbuilding, linking little towns by rail, occurred in the late-1800s.
-Modern diesel-electric equipment began replacing coal and oil-fired steam locomotives beginning in the 1930s and accelerating after World War II.
+Modern diesel-electric equipment began replacing polluting and inefficient coal and oil-fired steam locomotives beginning in the 1930s and accelerating after World War II.
 Steam was essentially gone by 1960, except on "tourist" railroads.

-Between 1920 and 1980 railroads declined financially, with competition from trucks, cars, buses and airlines because of the growing highway system.
+Between 1920 and 1980 railroads declined financially, due to trucks, cars, buses and airlines.
 Rail passenger service became unprofitable, was reduced, and then restructured under Amtrak, a US government corporation.
 Eventually, regulators permitted widespread mergers and pulling-up unnecessary tracks.
 Today's railroads are again profitable hauling freight, while Amtrak operates a skeletal passenger system at a persistent loss, subsidized by taxpayers.

 - - - - -